Last Updated on December 1, 2023

 Estimated reading time: 8 minutes

 By Jim Ferri

-Vietnam is a long thin country that can be difficult to travel about, but it is still a fascinating place to visit.
+Vietnam is a long ribbon of country that can be difficult to travel about, but it is still a fascinating place to visit.

 Anchoring it at either end are two large cities, and the distance between them is considerable.
 In fact, Hanoi is nearly 1,000 miles further north than Ho Chi Minh City in the south.

-Considering the distance, many travelers planning a trip to Vietnam often wonder which is the best to visit.
+Considering the distance, many travelers planning a trip to Vietnam, say from nearby Thailand, Cambodia or Singapore, often wonder which is the best to visit.
 If you’re making a choice, be aware there are many similarities between the cities, as well as many differences.